jonathannen/cater/README.md

       - app
       - <client|server>

 In the above example, cater-assets is a "plugin", which are described below.
 Plugins bring in specific features, such as asset compilation, Redux, or CSS-in-JS.
+The cater-assets plugin happens to be one that is always included by default.

 Let's assume the code is running server-side and you wanted to import the Title component from app/title.
 The code (at build time) would check: